StevenWInfo/haskell-soda/README.md

 - Columns (which are sort of like variables)
 - Expressions (Like `upper("Hello" || " world")`)

-Each of these three kinds of elements represent something during the evaluation of a query with a datatype.
-A value has a type, columns represent values of a single type, and functions will give a single type given elements of specified types.
-All of these types are described at the SODA level by the [SODA documentation](https://dev.socrata.com/docs/datatypes/).
-This library contains Haskell equivalents to those types which you can find a listing of, and what the Haskell structure of each type is at the Haddock documentation for [datatypes](http://stevenw.info/haskell-soda/0.1.0.0/Datatypes.html).
+Each of these three kinds of elements represent something during the evaluation of a query and each instance has its own datatype.
+A value has a type, columns represent values of a single type, and functions represent an expression of a certain type.
+All of the types these elements can represent are described at the SODA level by the [SODA documentation for datatypes](https://dev.socrata.com/docs/datatypes/).
+This library creates Haskell equivalents to those types to be used when creating a query.
+You can find a listing of the equivalent Haskell types at the Haddock documentation for [datatypes](http://stevenw.info/haskell-soda/0.1.0.0/Datatypes.html), where you will also find more information about their structures and properties.

-Values, columns, and expressions have to have any of the SODA types in the Haskell values's type, but they also have to be able to be differentiated from eachother.
-This means that the Haskell type of these elements of a query will have to indicate two different things: which of the 3 parts of a SODA query it makes up, and what SODA datatype does that part represent.
-For this, there are several different types which "wrap around" the SODA datatypes we have already established.
+Because values, columns, and expressions are represented differently and have different properties in a query, the Haskell types for these three things differ, even for the same SODA type.
+To create Haskell values of each of these elements, the Haskell types of those values will have to indicate two different things: which of the 3 kinds of query elements it is, and what SODA datatype that part represents.
+To accomplish this, the library contains several different Haskell types which "wrap around" the Haskell versions of the SODA datatypes.
 - `SodaVal` for values
-- `Column` for the columns. *Note*: While the other kinds of elements are usually able to infer the datatype from the value given to the data constructor, Column needs to have its type declared explicitly because there's nothing in the value given to indicate what type it should be.
+- `Column` for the columns.
 - `SodaFunc`, `SodaAgg`, and `SodaOp` for the different functions which make up longer expressions.

-They are split up into three different types for other uses in the library, and also to split up what would have been a type with a lot of constructors.
-They contain general SODA functions, SODA aggregate functions, and SODA operators respectively.
-A complete list which also details the types that all the "function elements" take and produce is located at the Haddock documentation for [SODA functions](http://stevenw.info/haskell-soda/0.1.0.0).
+The reason the SODA functions are split up into three different types are for other uses in the library, and to break up what would have been a very large type into smaller pieces.
+They represent general SODA functions, SODA aggregate functions, and SODA operators respectively.
+A complete list which also details the types that all the "function elements" take and produce is located at the Haddock documentation for [SODA functions](http://stevenw.info/haskell-soda/0.1.0.0/SodaFunctions.html).

 Some examples of SODA elements:
 ```haskell